eikek/docspell/website/site/content/docs/configure/_index.md

 configuration for the REST server is below `docspell.server`, while the one for joex is below `docspell.joex`.

+You can therefore use two separate config files or one single file containing both namespaces.

 ## JDBC

 This configures the connection to the database.
 This has to be